-Article SRS8 shall apply to the submission by participating insurance and reinsurance undertakings or insurance holding companies of their group regular supervisory reporting.
-For the purposes of this Article the submission periods referred to in Article SRS8 shall each be extended by 6 weeks.
+Article SRS8 shall apply to the submission by participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies of their group regular supervisory reporting.
+For the purposes of this Article the submission periods referred to in Article SRS8 shall be extended by 6 weeks.

-Article 355 SRG3

-(Art.
-254(2) 1st subparagraph of Directive 2009/138/EC)

-Group regular supervisory reporting: means of communication

-Article SRS9 shall apply to the submissions by participating insurance and reinsurance undertakings or insurance holding companies of their group regular supervisory reporting.

 Article 356 SRG4

-(Art.
+(First subparagraph of Art.
 254(2) of Directive 2009/138/EC)

 Languages

-Where the college of supervisors comprises supervisory authorities from more than one Member State, the group supervisor may, after consultation with the other supervisory authorities concerned and the group itself, require participating insurance and reinsurance undertakings or insurance holding companies to report the group regular supervisory reporting in a language most commonly understood by the supervisory authorities concerned, as agreed in the college of supervisor.
+Where the college of supervisors comprises supervisory authorities from more than one Member State, the group supervisor may, after consultation with the other supervisory authorities concerned and the group itself, require the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company to report the group regular supervisory reporting in a language most commonly understood by the supervisory authorities concerned, as agreed in the college of supervisor.

-Article 356bis (Art.
+Article 356bis (First subparagraph of Art.
 254(2) of Directive 2009/138/EC)

 Additional transitional information on groups

-In relation to the first year of application of Directive 2009/138/EC, Article SRS10(1) shall apply to the participating insurance and reinsurance undertakings or insurance holding companies.
+1. During the first year of application of Directive 2009/138/EC, Article SRS10(1) shall apply to the participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies.
 For the purposes of this Article information referred to in Article SRS10(1) shall be submitted to the group supervisor.

-Participating insurance and reinsurance undertakings or insurance holding companies shall submit to the group supervisor the information referred to in paragraph 1 no later than 18 weeks after the reference date of the opening financial statement as referred to in Article SRS10(1).
+2. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall submit to the group supervisor the information referred to in paragraph 1 no later than 18 weeks after the reference date of the opening financial statement as referred to in Article SRS10(1).

+Article 356ter (Art.
+244(2) and (3) of Directive 2009/138/EC)

+Significant risk concentrations (definition, identification and thresholds)

+1. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider as significant risk concentrations the risk concentrations that could threaten the group solvency or liquidity position.
+Risk concentrations may arise, for example, from direct and indirect exposures of undertakings in the group to:

+(a) individual counterparties;

+(b) groups of individual but interconnected counterparties, for example undertakings within the same corporate group;

+(c) specific geographical areas or industry sectors;

+(d) natural disasters or catastrophes.

+2. For the purpose of identifying significant risk concentrations and determining appropriate thresholds in a particular group, the group supervisor should consider at least the following elements:

+(a) solvency and liquidity position of the group;

+(b) complexity of the structure of the group;

+(c) importance of regulated entities from other financial sectors or non-regulated entities carrying out financial activities;

+(d) diversification of the group's investments portfolio;

+(e) diversification of the group's insurance activities, in terms of geographical areas and lines of business.

+Article 356quater (Art.
+245(2) and (3) of Directive 2009/138/EC)

+Significant intragroup transactions (definition)

+Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall consider as significant intragroup transactions the intragroup transactions that materially influence the solvency or liquidity position of the group or of one of the undertakings involved in these transactions.
+Such intragroup transactions may include for example:

+(a) investments;

+(b) intercompany balances, including loans, receivables and arrangements to centralise the management of assets or cash;

+(c) guarantees and commitments such as letters of credit;

+(d) derivative transactions;

+(e) dividends, coupons, and other interest payments;

+(f) reinsurance operations;

+(g) provision of services or agreements to share costs;

+(h) purchase, sale or lease of assets.

 TITLE III